MultisampledNight/flow/src/gfx/draw.typ

 // continues from there.
 // This can nest arbitrarily often.
 #let trans(from, ..args, arrow-mark: (symbol: ">")) = {
-  if args.pos().len() == 0 {
+  // ...one day, when typst has proper types, this will be hopefully much cleaner if args.pos().len() == 0 {
     panic("need at least one target state to transition to") }